 Because I know I am tired of typing it :).

 One piece of advice I received from my artist friend who has 5000+ followers on Facebook and 20,000 followers on Instagram:

 Thanks for reading and good luck!

-Would you like to be notified of new articles like this?
+Would you like to be notified of new articles like this, or if you have any feedback?
 Sign up here